Your Guide to Peripheral Artery & Vein Intervention

 Medications to Avoid Before the Procedure

-• Diabetes Medications: Instructions will be provided on how to adjust insulin or oral hypoglycemics due to fasting.
+• Diabetic Medications: Instructions will be provided on how to adjust or stop insulin or oral hypoglycemics due to fasting.

 What to Bring to the Surgery Center

-• Photo ID and Insurance Cards: Ensure you have identification and any necessary insurance information.
+• Photo ID and Medical Insurance Cards: Ensure you have identification and any necessary medical insurance information.

-• List of Current Medications: Including doses and when you take them.
+• List of Current Medications: Including dosages and frequency.

 What to Expect After the Procedure